 a.
-There MUST be at least one (1) adult coach in the dugout at all times during the entire game.
+There MUST be always at least one (1) adult coach in the dugout during the entire game.
 No other adults are allowed in the dugout during the game.
-This is includes the team parent.
+This is including the team parent.

 i.
 All coaches are required to stay behind dugout fence (not in opening) while team is both on offense and defense.
 No standing in the fence openings.